tskarthikeyann/antispoofing.lbp/README.rst

 ----------

-This section explains how to use the package in order to: a) calculate the LBP features on the REPLAY-ATTACK database; b) perform classification using Chi-2, Linear Discriminant Analysis (LDA) and Support Vector Machines (SVM).
+This section explains how to use the package in order to: a) calculate the LBP features on the REPLAY-ATTACK or CASIA_FASD database; b) perform classification using Chi-2, Linear Discriminant Analysis (LDA) and Support Vector Machines (SVM).

-It is assumed you have followed the installation instructions for the package, and got the REPLAY-ATTACK database downloaded and uncompressed in a directory.
+It is assumed you have followed the installation instructions for the package, and got the required database downloaded and uncompressed in a directory.
 After running the ``buildout`` command, you should have all required utilities sitting inside the ``bin`` directory.
-We expect that the video files downloaded for the PRINT-ATTACK database are installed in a sub-directory called ``database`` at the root of the package.
+We expect that the video files of the database are installed in a sub-directory called ``database`` at the root of the package.
 You can use a link to the location of the database files, if you don't want to have the database installed on the root of this package::

-  $ ln -s /path/where/you/installed/the/replay-attack-database database
+  $ ln -s /path/where/you/installed/the/database database

 If you don't want to create a link, use the ``--input-dir`` flag (available in all the scripts) to specify the root directory containing the database files.